alinex/node-scripter/README.md

 be called with the arguments and a callback.
 Optionally you may define some CLI options specific to these job.

-The following objects will be preset in the exports object:

-- debug - instance to output debugging messages
-- report - specific report object to add to

 This script has to be stored in

 - subfolder `var/script`